cocos/cocos-docs/en/editor/publish/setup-native-development.md

 # Setup Native Development Environment

-Apart from publishing games to the Web, **Cocos Creator** uses JSB technology based on the **Cocos2d-x** engine for the cross-platform release of native games.
+Apart from Publish games to the Web, **Cocos Creator** uses JSB technology based on the **Cocos2d-x** engine for the cross-platform release of native games.
 Before using **Cocos Creator** to bundle and publish games to native platforms, you need to configure related **Cocos2d-x** development environment first.

 ## Android platform dependencies